Rachel Gordon, Ph.D.

 Publications

 Dr. Gordon’s bridging of multiple disciplines is reflected in her work being published in a wide breadth of leading academic journals including AERA Open, American Journal of Evaluation, Child Development, Criminology, Demography, Developmental Psychology, Early Childhood Research Quarterly, Journal of Educational Policy, Journal of Marriage and Family, Journal of Adolescent Research, Journal of Research on Adolescence and Social Psychology Quarterly.
 Her article on The Child and Adult Care Food Program: Who is Served and Why? (with Robert Kaestner, Sanders Korenman and Kristin Abner) won the Frank R. Breul Memorial Prize for the best article published in Social Service Review in 2011.
 Dr. Gordon was co-chair of the 2020 Biennial Meeting of the Society for Research on Adolescence and chair of the science policy subcommittee of the Society for Research in Child Development from 2018-2021.
-She is a member of the NICHD Health, Behavior and Context Study Section and on the editorial board of Early Childhood Research Quarterly.
+She was a regular member of the NICHD Health, Behavior and Context Study Section from 2022 to 2025 and has served on the editorial board of Early Childhood Research Quarterly since 2018.

 Throughout her career, Dr. Gordon has worked at the intersection of academic research and social policy, including by directing the Illinois Family Impact Seminars for a decade and launching the Illinois chapter of NEW Leadership with the Conference of Women Legislators of the Illinois General Assembly.
 With Lindsay Chase-Lansdale, Dr. Gordon created the Careers in Child and Family Policy guidebooks and websites that supported developmental scientists pursuing policy training and positions throughout the 1990s and 2000s.